Halmstads BK: Relegation to Superettan

 Halmstad began the 2008 Allsvenskan season well enough, with four wins and three ties after the first ten rounds.
 The team continued on in this fashion, ending at a respectable 8th place with 41 points.
 But the following season did not end nearly as good.
 The team began very impressively, with consecutive wins and very few losses.
 But, following several losses, the team eventually found themselves in the bottom region of the table.
 However, the team ended the season better and finished 13th with 32 points, just three points from having to play in a relegation playoff series.

 The 2011 season was not a good season for neither Halmstad nor its fans.
 With just 14 points after 26 rounds, and at least another 10 points needed to reach the relegation playoffs, Halmstad had to win against Syrianska FC in the following round.
 Halmstad lost the game 1–0 and thus were relegated to Superettan for the 2012 season, after 19 consecutive seasons in Allsvenskan.

 Bouncing back

 HBK was now back in the second division, a division they had been away for 19 years.
 But as previously 4 times, they quickly bounced back through a play-off win against GIF Sundsvall.
 The next year, 2013, ended with a 14th place and once again GIF Sundsvall was the opponent in the play-offs.
 But as in 2012 HBK ended up as the winner and could celebrate their 100-year anniversary in the top division.

 Supporters

-Halmstads BK's main supporter group is Bollklubben Support, it was earlier known as Kvastarna (eng: The Brooms), and were created in 1995, they are located in the center of the terrace section of Örjans Vall during the home games.
+Halmstads BK's official supporter group is Bollklubben Support, it was earlier known as Kvastarna (eng: The Brooms), and were created in 1995, they are located in the center of the terrace section of Örjans Vall during the home games.
+There is also 2 other supporter group´s known as “Ultras Halmstad” Est 2023 & “Boys In Blue”, which were formed in 2021.
+Ultras Halmstad & Boys In Blue belong´s to the supporter category called “Ultras”.